indieweb/wordpress-indieauth/readme.txt

 == Upgrade Notice ==

+= 3.7.0 =

+This version enables expiring tokens.
+All existing tokens will remain as they were.
+New tokens will expire in 14 days by default.
+You can change this in settings.

 = 3.6.0 =

 Due to the fact that this upgrades the spec adherence to address the changes in the IndieAuth Living Standard as of November 26, 2020, there may be unanticipated issues with clients not meeting the changes.